Written by Travel Writer Kate from Our Escape Clause.

 We found our visit to Ljubljana Castle to be fairly forgettable, but if you want to see the city from above, it is the place to go!

 Day 14: The Saddest Day Of The Trip.
 Time To Leave

 Head home, and immediately start planning your return to Slovenia!
 If you’re anything like us, the moment you leave, you’ll already be dying to go back.

 Getting to & Around Slovenia

 If you’re flying in and out of Slovenia, you’ll most likely be traveling through Ljubljana.
 Another option includes flying in and out of nearby Venice–depending on where you are coming from, this could save quite a bit of money!

 If you’re entering Slovenia via bus from anywhere east of Slovenia, you’ll likely head directly into Ljubljana and need to transfer buses to reach the coast.
 If you’re coming from Austria or Italy like we were, you may be able to catch a bus directly to the coast.

 While spending two weeks in Slovenia, you will most likely want to rent a car.
-We rent cars in very few places, but in Slovenia, it was absolutely essential to our trip–especially when we were in the mountains.
+We rent cars in very few places, but it was absolutely essential to our trip in Slovenia, especially when we were in the mountains.

 Slovenia is compact enough (with the bonus of most tourist attractions being concentrated in the western half of the country) that it’s easy to access just about anything you need within a couple of hours.
 However, the rural nature of some of the small towns and hiking areas makes bus travel more challenging.

-If you’d like to focus your trip more on urban areas and avoid renting a car, I’d recommend basing all of your time outside of the coast in Ljubljana, and taking day trips from there via bus–however, I definitely feel that you’d be missing out some of the best that Slovenia has to offer by doing so!
+Suppose you’d like to focus your trip more on urban areas and avoid renting a car.
+In that case, I’d recommend basing all of your time outside of the coast in Ljubljana and taking day trips from there via bus–however, I definitely feel that you’d be missing out on some of the best that Slovenia has to offer by doing so!